rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

       paths:
         nsis: C:/Program Files (x86)/NSIS/makensis.exe

-### Readme, license and icon
+### Readme, license and Icon
-* Application License can be provided by application developer.
-If file with LICENSE.txt name exists in the root of application folder when Installer will display separate page to confirm the license.
+* To provide an Application License place the license in a file called `LICENSE.txt` in the root of application folder.
+This will be displayed on separate page during installation and allows the installer to accept the license.
-* Application Readme file can be provided by application developer.
-If file with README.html name exists in the root of application folder when Installer will display show readme at the final page of the Installer
+* To provide a Readme file, place the readme text in a file called README.html in the root of application folder.
+It will be displayed by the installer when the installation concludes.
-* Application Icon should be used for Installer and application exe
+* An Application Icon should be used for the Installer and the application executable (.exe)

 To build installer bundle use command: